Mask Wearing Policy

 The objective of selection is to collect those books and other Library materials that will inform, entertain and contribute to the enrichment of the mind and spirit.
 Selection decisions are made on the basis of staff judgment and expertise, patron requests and by evaluating reviews in library reviewing journals and other library selection tools.
 Materials are evaluated on the significance of the entire work rather than individual parts.
 The following principles will guide selection:

-The Library will review decisions regarding specific materials upon written request.
+The Library Director and Trustees will review decisions regarding specific materials upon written request.
 A form for this purpose is available at the circulation desk.

 MATERIALS SELECTION FOR CHILDREN